apsun/VNaaS/README.md

 needed to do so are provided in the `utils` directory.
 For the supported games, the steps are as follows:

-1. Generate the database
+1. Get the data
-    - Run `sqlite3 data.db < utils/schema.sql`
+    - Place the HCB files in `data/hcb`

-2. Populate the database
+2. Convert the data
+    - Run `utils/gen_py.sh`

+3. Copy the data
-    - You will need the original .hcb files from the game!
+    - Copy the files from `data/py` to `web/data`

-    - Find the resource extractor script for the game in `utils/favorite/hcbinfo`
-    - Run `python3 utils/favorite/hcbdecode.py data.db input.hcb path/to/extractor.py`
-    - Repeat for any other games you wish to add
-3. Start the web server
+4. Run the web server
-    - Run `python3 web/wsgi.py data.db`
+    - `python web/vnaas.py`

 ### Shut up and take my donations!